Parks Maintenance & Recreation Management in the Peace River Country of Alberta

 Driving on pavement:

-not to drive on pavement.
+Every quad manual and every quad course advises the operator not to drive on pavement.
 Of course you can cross a paved road and yes, you can, if you're careful, travel on pavement if you understand the dangers.

-very low tire pressure, which makes it grab the pavement more than a high pressure tire would.
+The reason that quad manufacturers warn against driving on pavement is for two reasons.
+The first reason is that your quad has very low tire pressure, which makes it grab the pavement more than a high pressure tire would.
 Secondly, your quad has what is called a live axel.
 This means that the rear axel does not have a differential and both wheels travel at the same speed.
 Because of this, one wheel has to spin or slip when you are in a turn, which isn't a problem on soft ground but on pavement it can cause the machine to flip over at high speeds.

 So, let's learn how to be in control and be safe,

-after all you are out here to have fun and accidents are NO fun
+after all you are out here to have fun and accidents are NO fun.

 Keeping your body safe